redteaminfra/redteam-infra/ansible/playbooks/roles/sshproxy/files/README.md

 ## How to Setup

 1. Run `install_sketch.py` on a proxy and then copy the contents to run on two or more sketch boxes (one middle, and N+1 edges).
-This will distrubte key material living on a proxy such that the autossh tunnel can be established.
+This will distribute key material living on a proxy such that the autossh tunnel can be established.

 2. Run `install_proxy.py` on a proxy after key material is placed for the sketch setup wanted.
 This will create a forward socks port with autossh that can then be used as a SOCKS proxy.